 The most famous group of these military slave troops were Central Asian Turks known collectively as mamluks.
 Mamluks were young non-Muslim males who were raised on the Central Asian steppe where they developed horseback riding and archery skills.
 They were transported to the Middle East as slaves where they were converted to Islam, trained to use swords, spears as well as more sophisticated bows and arrows, rode larger horses and followed military orders.
 By the 13th century, if not earlier, these Mamluk slave troops were manumitted.
 According to Islamic law, children of a free Muslim father can not be enslaved.
 Therefore, unless both parents were slaves, even if they were both Muslim, their children could not be mamluks.
 This meant that there was a constant demand for new male military slaves since under the dominant mamluk system military service in theory could not be hereditary.
 A Muslim female, free or enslaved, could only marry a Muslim male.

 Muslim armies of the medieval period organized themselves along occupational and ethnic-geographic-linguistic-racial lines.
-The dominant military theory was that armies should be composed of “homogenous” units so that they would compete among themselves to outdo one another on the battlefield and still be loyal to their military commander.
+The dominant military theory was that armies should be composed of “homogeneous” units so that they would compete among themselves to outdo one another on the battlefield and still be loyal to their military commander.
 In terms of organization, this meant cavalry versus infantry while their sub-units would normally be limited to people who were lumped together as if they constituted one ethnic body.
 These divisions included Central Asian Turkish mamluks, free Arabs, free North African Berber tribes, free Persians called Dailaimites, enslaved Europeans often called Rumi, and Africans.
 The last were known by a number of terms in the medieval Arab sources such as ‘abid, Sudanese, and Zanj, although the medieval sources do not tell us exactly where in Africa these males came from.

 There is limited evidence for the use of African military slaves as infantry under the Abbasid rulers in Iraq in the 8th through 10th centuries, but the most famous and detailed cases of the role of African military slaves comes from Egypt for the period 868 to 1171.
 The story begins with the arrival Ahmad ibn Tulun in 868 in Egypt.
-He was the descendent of a mamluk and had had extensive military experience.
+He was the descendant of a mamluk and had had extensive military experience.
 His goal was to make himself as independent of the Abbasid rulers in Iraq as possible.
 His first step was to seize control of Egypt’s financial resources.
 But he still needed an army which he felt would be loyal to him to ensure his semi-independence.
 To build up his cavalry forces he imported mamluks but they had to cross Abbasid lands to reach Egypt which limited the number he could acquire.
 To these mamluks he added European slaves and free Arabs as his cavalry.
 To create an infantry he imported thousands of Africans for whom he had special barracks built.
 With this army Ahmad ibn Tulun’s family was able to maintain its quasi-independence until 905 when an Abbasid army from Iraq conquered Egypt.
 The surviving Egyptian African infantry were able to switch sides to the conquering Abbasid army since the Abbasids also needed infantry and were familiar with the use of Africans of slave origin in this role.

 The next semi-independent dynasty in Egypt was the Ikhshidid dynasty, 935 – 969, and the pattern repeated itself.
 In order to make himself free of control from the Abbasid ruler, the founder of the Ikhshidid dynasty created his own army and used large numbers of African slaves to serve as his infantry.
 The Ikhshidid rulers fell to a new dynasty, the Fatimids who came from North Africa and claimed that they were the only legitimate rulers in the Islamic world.
 They were Shi’ites while the competing Abbasids were Sunni.
 To meet their military needs the Fatimids imported even more Africans males to serve in their army as infantry.
 The infantry probably numbered in the thousands with a top of 10,000 although some sources speak of over 200,000 troops.